Frequently asked questions - COVIDSafe Settings

 Cleaning schedule audits should include daily checks of cleaning logs to ensure cleaning is completed.

-Can I organise a work event (for example, work drinks or work party)?
+Can I organise a work event, such as work drinks or a work party?

 During the event, practise good hygiene and wash your hands regularly.
 If you don’t feel well, don’t go to the event.
-Get tested for coronavirus (COVID-19) and stay home while you wait for your results.
+Get tested for COVID-19 and stay home while you wait for your results.

 For high-capacity buildings, this includes points of entry and exit and the use of elevators.